 How is malaria transmitted?

 The plasmodium parasite is usually transmitted by a particular species of mosquito, which is the anopheles mosquito.
 If a female anopheles mosquito bites a person who is infected with malaria, the mosquito can then carry the plasmodium parasite and spread it to others when it bites and feeds from other people's blood.

 When the plasmodium parasite enters your blood, it travels to your liver and then re-enters the bloodstream where it can invade your red blood cells.
 Eventually, these infected red blood cells burst which leads to them releasing even more of the tiny parasites into your blood.
 These infected red blood cells tend to burst every 48-72 hours.
-Each time they burst, you will usually experience an episode of chills, fever and sweating.
+Each time they burst, you will usually experience an episode of chills, high temperature (fever) and sweating.

 What are the symptoms of malaria?